pythonhacker/varuh/README.md

 The name [Varuh](https://www.wordsense.eu/varuh/#Slovene) means *guardian* or *protector* in the Slovene language.

-Varuh is inspired by [ylva](https://github.com/nrosvall/ylva) but it is full re-implementation.
+Varuh is inspired by [ylva](https://github.com/nrosvall/ylva) but it is full re-implementation - with some major changes in the key derivation functions and ciphers.
 It is written in `Go` and has been tested with Go versions 1.16 and 1.17 on Debian Linux (Antix).
 It should work on other versions of Linux and *BSD as well.

 Why a rewrite
 =============